supernlogn/IC_counter/README.md

 For example in the notebook given we cannot use an `ARIMA(2,1,2)` because for MA term equal to 2 it results in a numerically anstable approximation.

+---
+Many of the data and ideas are taken from [here](http://www.jakob-aungiers.com/articles/a/Multidimensional-LSTM-Networks-to-Predict-Bitcoin-Price)